 Let us have a detailed look at the excretory system in human beings, different organs of excretory system and the mechanism of excretion in humans.

 Excretory System Organs

-The human excretory system consists of the following parts:
+The human excretory system organs include:

 - A pair of kidneys

 - A urethra

 Kidneys are bean-shaped structures located on either side of the backbone and protected by the last two ribs.
 Each human adult kidney has a length of 10-12 cm, a width of 5-7 cm and weighs around 120-170g.

 The kidneys have an inner concave structure.
 At the centre of which there is a notch called hilum through which the Human Excretory System enters the kidney.
 Towards the inner surface of the hilum, there is a broad funnel-shaped space called renal pelvis with projections called calyces.

 The structure of the kidney is explained below: